garyfleming/continuous-entropy/continuous-entropy.md

 * 10 days?
 * 10000 years?

-^ time is a key component of understanding entropy in systems.
+^ time is a key component of understanding rot in systems.
 We might know (to some degree) the state of a system at some point, but over time it will change.
 Consider our fish box at these time scales.
 10 minutes?
 Probably much the same.
 10 hours?
 Ice will be melting but fish might be fine.
 10 days?
 Fish will be rotten.
 10000 years?
 The box will have started to breakdown.

 ---

-# Entropy in Software
+# Rot in Software

-^ So why have I been talking about entropy at all?
+^ So why have I been talking about rot at all?
 ^ You might think that you write your software and put it into production and it'll remain the same forever.
 That's sadly not true.
 Code rots.
 It's a fish in a box, and the ice is melting.
 ^ What can we do to keep it cooler longer?